 Ingredients and Substitutions

-Greek yogurt: Being dairy-free I use a vegan Greek yogurt for the recipe.
+- Greek yogurt: Being dairy-free, I use a vegan Greek yogurt for the recipe (peek the best dairy-free swaps).
 However, any Greek yogurt that you tolerate will work.
 Know that the bars were made with a vanilla-flavored yogurt.
-If you use a plain yogurt you may want to add more sweetener or maple syrup.
+If you use plain yogurt, you may want to add more sweetener or maple syrup.

 Flavor Variations

-Peanut butter chocolate chip is a classic flavor combination and a staple in my house.
-However, there are lots of ways to vary these frozen yogurt protein bars to create new tastes.
+Peanut butter chocolate chip is a classic flavor combination and a staple in my house (as are snickerdoodle protein bars!).
+However, there are lots of ways to vary these frozen protein bars to create new tastes, just like this chocolate protein bar recipe without peanut butter.

-Yogurt: Use a different flavored yogurt for the base.
-We love raspberry yogurt for a pop of freshness.
+- Yogurt: Use a different flavored yogurt for the base.
+We love raspberry yogurt for a pop of freshness and use it in this dairy-free yogurt parfait, too.

-Crunch: In place of chocolate chips, try adding toasted pecans to the mix or pistachios.
+- Crunch: In place of chocolate chips, try adding toasted pecans to the mix or pistachios.
+This is delicious for protein ice cream bars too.

-Drizzle: Amp up the indulgence and make these frozen yogurt bars part of a celebration by drizzling them with homemade caramel sauce.
+- Drizzle: Amp up the indulgence and make these frozen yogurt bars part of a celebration by drizzling them with homemade dairy-free caramel sauce.

 How To Make Frozen Yogurt Protein Bars